 - In classes where active participation of students or guests may be on the recording, permission of those students or guests must be obtained as well.

-Per University Policy F13-1 [pdf], all students have the right, within a reasonable time, to know their academic scores, to review their grade-dependent work, and to be provided with explanations for the determination of their course grades.
+Per Timely Feedback on Assignments Policy S20-2 [pdf], all students have the right, within a reasonable time, to know their academic scores, to review their grade-dependent work, and to be provided with explanations for the determination of their course grades.

 Success in this course is based on the expectation that students will spend, for each unit of credit, a minimum of 45 hours over the length of the course (normally 3 hours per unit per week with 1 of the hours used for lecture) for instruction or preparation/studying or course-related activities including but not limited to internships, labs, and clinical practice.
 Other course structures will have equivalent workload expectations as described in the syllabus.